Who We Are | Leadership

 Brian Bonci | Director of Finance and Operations

-Brian joined Asia Catalyst in October 2011.
+Brian joined Asia Catalyst in 2011.
 He received his BA in Political Science and Women's and Gender Studies from Pace University, where he was a Jeannette K. Watson Fellow.
 Brian previously worked on political campaigns and volunteered with LGBT and HIV/AIDS advocacy organizations in New York City and Cape Town, South Africa.
-He also advised international exchange students in Tunisia and taught English in Central America.
+He has also advised international exchange students in Tunisia and taught English in Central America.
+Brian is fluent in English and Spanish.

 Gisa Dang (nee Hartmann) is responsible for developing and implementing the strategic direction of the China Program.
 Gisa has created and conducted dozens of customized workshops for grassroots NGOs in organizational management and advocacy skills.
 She has led ongoing coaching of the groups we've trained to ensure integration of fundamental skills into organizational processes.
 Since joining Asia Catalyst in 2009, Gisa has spoken at top global events such as the International AIDS Conferences in Vienna and Washington DC, and the International Congress on AIDS in Asia and the Pacific in Bali and Busan.
 Gisa holds an MA in Sinology and Political Science from University of Cologne, Germany and is fluent in German, Chinese, and English.